Anh-Duy-Tran/home-server-gitops/k8s/cloudflare-tunnel/README.md

 > cloudflared tunnel login
 ```

-Get the tunnel id with
+Tunnel should be created with CLI to have local configuration enabled (reading from configmap) Get the tunnel id with

 ```
 > cloudflared tunnel list